TheRandomLabs/Scoop-Bucket/README.md

 * It should also be noted that LAME now comes packaged with Audacity and therefore no longer has to be installed separately.

+### Microsoft Edge Dev/Canary

+* Microsoft Edge Dev and Microsoft Edge Canary's versions are defined as `nightly`.
+This means that `scoop update microsoft-edge-[dev|canary] --force --no-cache` or `scoop update microsoft-edge-[dev|canary] -kf` should be used to update it.

 ### Minecraft Launcher

 * The Minecraft launcher's version is defined as `nightly`.
 This means that